-- Tailored to your unique set of circumstances based on your local catchment, your farm landscape and climate, and your growing system. - A farm planning process that puts the health of the whenua (land) and wai (water) at the centre of your decision making. - The place to plan for all on-farm freshwater management practices.
+- Tailored to your unique set of circumstances based on your local catchment, your orchard or vineyard's landscape and climate, and your growing system. - A farm planning process that puts the health of the whenua (land) and wai (water) at the centre of your decision making. - The place to plan for all freshwater management practices on your orchard or vineyard.
 This includes actions to meet existing regulatory requirements and council rules. - A record of the practical steps you're taking now and are planning to take in the future to improve freshwater quality in your local catchment.